You can win three kinds of basketball points, 1 point, 2 points, and 3 points. Given a total score n, print out all the combination to compose n.

 - Print all combinations of balanced parentheses

-- Print all combinations of factors (Ways to factorize)
+- Print all sequences of given length

 - Print all possible combinations of r elements in a given array of size n